:::

 3.7. be able to demonstrate that the remuneration and conditions of employment of the personnel do not depend on the results of accredited work.

-3.12. have policies and procedures to ensure the protection of its clients confidential information and proprietary rights, including procedures for protecting the electronic storage and transmission of results.
+3.12. have policies and procedures to ensure the protection of its client's confidential information and proprietary rights, including procedures for protecting the electronic storage and transmission of results.

-3.13. specify the responsibilities, authorities and interrelationships of all personnel who manage, perform or verify work affecting the quality of the tests.
+3.13. specify the responsibilities, authorities and interrelationships of all personnel who manage, perform, or verify work affecting the quality of the tests.

 4. Staff

-5. Environment, equipment and calibration
+5. Environment, equipment, calibration, and verification

 5.1.
 Environment

 5.1.1.
 The environment in which the laboratory tests are undertaken must not invalidate the test results or adversely affect the accuracy of measurement.
-The testing premises must be protected as required from excessive conditions such as excessive temperature, dust, moisture, steam, vibration, electromagnetic disturbance, interference, and must be maintained accordingly.
-They must be sufficiently spacious to limit the risk of damage or danger and to allow operators to make practical and precise movements.
+The testing premises must be protected as required from excessive conditions such as excessive temperature, dust, moisture, vibration, electromagnetic disturbance, interference, and must be maintained accordingly.
+The environment must be sufficiently spacious to limit the risk of damage or danger and to allow operators to make practical and precise movements.
 The laboratory must have the equipment and energy sources needed for the testing.
 When the testing so requires, the laboratory must be equipped with appropriate devices to monitor the environmental conditions.

 5.1.2.
 There must be effective separation between neighbouring areas in which there are incompatible activities.
 Measures must be taken to prevent cross-contamination.